 * import is calculated on the basis of the sending country

 Economic relations between Estonia and Canada are not very close they are improving.
 In 2013, Canada was Estonia's 40th trade partner in terms of trade volume and trade with Canada accounted for only 0.1% of the total trade volume.
-In 2015, the share of trade with Canada was 0.4% of the total volume and Canada was Estonia's 26th trade partner.
-As an export destination, Canada was ranked 19th for Estonia in 2015 (share was 0.7%), and 37th in terms of the import of goods (share was 0.1%).
+In 2018, the share of trade with Canada was 0.46% of the total volume and Canada was Estonia's 27th trade partner.

 Estonia's primary import articles from Canada in 2018 were machines and equipment (30.0%), animal products (17.5%), metals and metal products (13.6%) and transportation vehicles (11.0%).